mobidyc/in-house-speech-to-text-solution/README.md

 ## Technical choices

 * Whisper (openai-whisper) transcript created as it was specifically requested
-* Whisperx transcript also created insted of whisper to include diarization and better timestamping
+* Whisperx transcript has also been created instead of whisper to include diarization and better timestamping
 * Whisperx has a GPU and CPU support implemented
 * Python Boto3 to use an S3 compatible solution (aws s3, Google Storage, Minio)